AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/develop.md

 ### Use AEM Venia Reference Store

 A second option to start a CIF project is to clone and use the [AEM Venia Reference Store](https://github.com/adobe/aem-cif-guides-venia).
 The AEM Venia Reference Store is a sample reference storefront application that demonstrates the usage of CIF Core Components for AEM.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+It is intended as a best-practice set of examples and a potential starting point to develop your own functionality.

 To get started with the Venia Reference Store simply clone the Git repository and start customizing the project according to your needs.